 As Amazon grows, the Amazon ecosystem is becoming more crowded and complex.
 You cannot get ahead by just getting the basics right.
 2022 will see more Amazon sellers turning to Amazon experts for help.
 Brands will use technology, tools, and consultants for everything from marketing to product ideation and design.
 Entrepreneurs who have smart people on their team and smart technology in their hands will be outperforming competitors in 2022!

 "Amazon will likely continue to release new features in their Manage Your Experiments section to make A/B Testing a bit easier, but Amazon sellers need software tools and expert help to compete in the ever-changing Amazon market." - Jacob Grau, Partner at Proventus - Proven to Succeed

 - Invest in creative professionals - You need creatives to help make your listings, ad content, and videos stand out.

 "Creative is going to be big in 2022 when it comes to Amazon Advertising.
 Brands that are only focusing on basic sponsored product ads and bid optimization will need to evolve their strategy.
 Advertisers will need to implement and analyze their copywriting and design tactics as well.
 This will lead to more advertising experts in the industry, bigger budgets, and an increase in the competition overall." - Evan Facinger - Director, Sales, and Marketing at Foremost Media

-- Use tools for PPC - Sellzone has a variety of tools like PPC optimizer for optimizing your PPC campaigns and Keyword Wizard to find the right product keywords to target for Amazon SEO and better search visibility.
+- Use tools for PPC - like PPC optimizer for Amazon for optimizing your PPC campaigns and Keyword Wizard to find the right product keywords to target for Amazon SEO and better search visibility.

 Want to grow your Amazon business in 2022?
 We have put together a list of events such as Ecommerce conferences, workshops, seminars, and webinars for 2022.
 So mark your calendar, it’s going to be an amazing year ahead!